The morning after the mating...

 Axel pulled up outside a small cluster of cabins that were tucked away out of sight along a side road.
 They all looked similar in style: cute little log cabins with a window either side of the front door and three windows along the upper floor, all with pretty matching red gingham curtains.

 Axel put his hand up to one of the neighbors who had waved at him from across the way.
 I noticed a few people peeking out from behind the curtains to get a sneaky look at us when we got out of the car.
-It seemed like a really nosey but none the less tight-knit community.
+It seemed like a really nosey, but none the less, tight-knit community.

 It looked as if they all sat outside along the front of their properties to gather socially.
-What gave that away was the ocean of deck chairs along each porch and the fact that they all had BBQ's along the edge of each lawn.
+What gave that away was the ocean of deck chairs along each porch and the fact that they all had barbecues along the edge of each lawn.
 Axel's family home had a weather-worn double swing seat on the porch; the blue and white striped chair cushions looked as if they’d faded over time.

 The small lawn at the front of the cabin had the odd scattering of bald patches in the grass.
 As if children played on it often.
 Scattered along the edge of the porch were potted floral arrangements and garden ornaments of little woodland creatures.

-Along the floor decking, there was the odd scribbled picture where a child had been coloring in between the grooves of the wood with colored chalk.
+Across the floor decking, there was the odd scribbled picture where a child had been coloring in between the grooves of the wood with colored chalk.
 It looked as if someone had been coloring in the front of the house with chalk too.
 I guessed Axel’s parents were also grandparents.
 I didn’t recall him ever mentioning having any younger siblings, which meant he could possibly be the youngest.

 Directly at the foot of the front door, there was a mat to wipe your feet on.
-It had a slogan that read: 'oh no, not you...again!'
+It had a slogan that read: 'Oh no, not you...again!'

-There was a sign next to the door that read: 'an old bear lives here with his honey,'
+There was a sign next to the door that read: 'An old bear lives here with his honey,'

-A female replied in a sing-song voice.
-“We’re through here in the kitchen.”
+A female replied in a sing-song voice, “We’re through here in the kitchen.”